-This article also covers how to manage (not stop) chickens roosting in nesting/laying boxes.
+Therefore, this article also covers how to manage (not stop) chickens roosting in nesting/laying boxes.
 For most backyard or hobby chicken enthusiasts, hens roosting in the nesting boxes is a fact of life and completely normal behaviour.
-Most chickens like to sleep in the nesting/laying boxes.
+In my flock, over the years, I've observed that many chickens like to sleep in the nesting/laying boxes.

-To confuse the matter, not all chickens like to sit in a nesting box overnight and some actually prefer to roost on a perch.
-And, chickens lower in the pecking order may be forced to use the perch if there isn't enough nesting boxes for every bird – that isn't necessarily cruel or a problem as both roosting areas are fine; therefore, both types of roosting methods should be provided.
+To confuse the matter, not all chickens like to sit in a nesting box overnight and some (probably most) actually prefer to roost on a perch.
+And, chickens lower in the pecking order may be forced to use the perch if there isn't enough nesting boxes for every bird – that isn't necessarily cruel or a problem as both roosting areas are fine; therefore, I've come to the conclusion that BOTH types of roosting methods should be provided.